aza547/wow-recorder/README.md

 I've created a dedicated discord for this project, feel free to join [here](https://discord.gg/NPha7KdjVk).

-# Motivation

-This project is free and open source.
-It is built on the [electron-react-boilerplate](https://github.com/electron-react-boilerplate/electron-react-boilerplate) repository.
-It is released in the hope that it will be useful to other players.

 # Contributing

 If you're interested in getting involved please drop me a message on discord and I can give you access to our development channel.
 Also see [contributing](https://github.com/aza547/wow-recorder/blob/main/docs/CONTRIBUTING.md) docs.